cyb3rko/logviewer-for-openhab-app/README.md

 - adjusting the text size of the log
 - save recent connections and reconnect automatically
 - switchable View Lock function to automatically scroll to the newest log entry and lock touch input
+- nightmode
+- hiding the topbar of the log via settings

 ## Screenshots
 ### Tablet